andgineer/TRegExpr/docs/index.rst

 ~~~~~~~~~~~~

 TRegExpr library implements `regular
-expressions <regular_expressions.html>`_ in pure Delphi.
-TRegExpr is part of `Lazarus (Free Pascal) <http://wiki.freepascal.org/Regexpr>`_ project.
+expressions <regular_expressions.html>`_.

-TRegExpr is easy to use and powerful tool for sophisticated search and
+Regular expressions are easy to use and powerful tool for sophisticated
-substitution and for template-based text check.
+search and substitution and for template based text check.

 It is especially useful for user input validation in input forms - to
 validate e-mail addresses and so on.

 Also you can extract phone numbers, ZIP-codes etc from web-pages or documents,
 search for complex patterns in log files and all you can imagine.
-Rules (templates) can be changed without your
+Rules (templates) can be changed without your program recompilation.

-program recompilation.
+TRegExpr is implemented in pure Pascal.
+It's included into
+`Lazarus (Free Pascal) <http://wiki.freepascal.org/Regexpr>`_ project.

-The library can be compiled by Delphi 2-7, Borland C++
+But also it exists as separate library and can be compiled by Delphi 2-7,
-Builder 3-6, FreePascal.
+Borland C++ Builder 3-6.

 Reviews
 ~~~~~~~